 to do my duty to God and The Queen.

-You will often see a picture of The Queen hanging in fire halls, school, civic buildings, courtooms, council chambers and post offices, to name buy a few.
-Available at no cost from Government or the Monarchist League, pictures are hung by Canadian organizations and individuals to show our shared pride in our identity and affection for our Sovereign, much as in our homes we often have portraits or photos of our kinsfolk.
+You will often see a picture of The Queen hanging in fire halls, school, civic buildings, courtrooms, council chambers and post offices, to name but a few.
+Available at no cost from Government or the Monarchist League, pictures are hung by Canadian organizations and individuals to show our shared pride in our identity and affection for our Sovereign, much as in our homes we often display portraits or photos of our kinsfolk.

 Canada Post always offers at least one postage stamp bearing The Queen’s picture at the first-class letter rate for within Canada.
 This stamp, kept in supply, is called a

 definitive.
-Over the years, Canada Post has also issues stamps of The Queen and members of our Royal Family to honour special occasions, such as our Monarch’s Golden Jubilee in 2002 and The Queen Mother’s 100th birthday in 2000.
+Over the years, Canada Post has also issues stamps of The Queen and members of our Royal Family to honour special occasions, such as our Monarch’s Golden Jubilee in 2002 and The Queen Mother’s 100th birthday in 2000; The Queen’s Golden and Dimaond Jubilees in 2002 & 2012 and the Royal Engagement, Marriage, and Birth of Prince George in 2011-2013.
 These are called

 commemoratives.
 Other commemoratives with Royal associations have included stamps honouring former Governors-General or meetings of the Commonwealth.
 Like coins and bank notes, they hold their value forever—and in a similar way they draw the attention of mail recipients to the human faces behind our monarchical form of government.